MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/dataflows-teams.md

 ![Select a connector](media/choose-connector-teams.PNG)

 5. Enter a URL address in the text box or use the **Browse OneDrive** button to easily navigate through your OneDrive folders.
 When selected the right file, click the **Next** button.
-See the documentation for more details for using the [OneDrive conenction](https://docs.microsoft.com/power-query/sharepoint-onedrive-files) or [gettingg data](https://docs.microsoft.com/power-query/get-data-experience) from other sources.
+See the documentation for more details for using the [OneDrive connection](https://docs.microsoft.com/power-query/sharepoint-onedrive-files) or [getting data](https://docs.microsoft.com/power-query/get-data-experience) from other sources.

 6. In this screen you can select the tables that are present in your Excel file.
 If your Excel file has multiple sheets and tables, you can select only the tables you are interested in.
 When you are done, click **Transform data**.